Belac-Technology/flow-catalyst/docs/architecture.md

 - Only retries transient errors

 ### Backpressure
-- BlockingQueue in ProcessPool (default 1000)
+- BlockingQueue in ProcessPool (capacity: max(concurrency × 10, 500))
+- Buffer size scales with processing capacity
 - Messages not routed if queue full
-- Rely on queue visibility timeout for redelivery
+- Rejected messages rely on queue visibility timeout for redelivery
+- SQS/ActiveMQ acts as overflow buffer when pools are overwhelmed

 ## Deduplication